Tontonjo/borg_backup/commands.md

 Source: https://hub.docker.com/r/mannp/docker-borgserver

-create a folder that will host your keys:
+- create a folder that will host your keys:

 mkdir -p /path/to/borg/sshkeys/clients

-Ensure correct rights on folder:
+- Ensure correct rights on folder:

 chown 1000:1000 /path/to/borg/sshkeys

-Copy your PUBLIC key to the remote server on a new folder - name this new folder as the repository name you want to use:
+- Copy your PUBLIC key to the remote server on a new folder - name this new folder as the repository name you want to use:

-copy content of "/root/.ssh/id_rsa.pub"
+- copy content of "/root/.ssh/id_rsa.pub"

 nano /path/to/borg/sshkeys/clients/remote-backup

-paste content - save - exit
+- Paste content - save - exit

-Start your borg backup server container:
+- Start your borg backup server container:

 docker run -td \
     -p 2222:22  \